 When wiring an alternator with an internal voltage regulator, remove

-the blue and green wires from the old external regulator and splice
+the blue and green wires from the old external regulator under the back seat and splice

 them together.
 Run the green wire to the (D+) terminal on the new